Mexico Tariffs on U.S. Goods: Managing U.S. Tariffs In The Manufacturing Environment

 In China’s case, it is able to produce many of the manufactured products Americans want and need at much lower costs than U.S. suppliers can produce domestically.
 By spending less on manufactured products, Americans have more money to spend in other areas, such as eating out, cable television and vacations, which is why the U.S. economy has shifted from a manufacturing to a service economy.
 As such, the U.S. tends to run trade deficits with most of its trading partners.
 Some policymakers feel that countries without a strong manufacturing base are at great economic risk; however, the U.S. has thrived over the last 30 years, all while its manufacturing contribution has dwindled from 35% down to 12% of GDP.

 Free trade, however, is not a perfect system.
 The World Trade Organization was developed to help monitor and enforce free trade rules and regulations among member countries but it is not always successful.
 Government intervention can disrupt an otherwise “stable” system by subsidizing domestic production of certain products.
-One example is China’s steel industry, which is primary state (government) owned.
+One example is China’s steel industry, which is primarily state (government) owned.
 China is notorious for producing low-cost steel and “dumping” it into foreign markets to force its global competition out of business.
 Being that the Chinese government owns these businesses, they can afford to sell the steel for a period of time below their cost to produce it.
 While this practice was supposed to stop after China was accepted into the World Trade Organization, there is evidence it still happens.

 Due to the numerous and uncontrollable variables that can impact manufacturers around the world, the best solution to mitigate their risk is to diversify their manufacturing footprint.
 By having factories in different countries, manufacturers can shift production from one to the other, depending on the lowest total cost to produce their product.
 While this strategy carries its own set of challenges and risks, which include capital investment, overcapacity, cultural differences and knowledge transfer capabilities (training), it is being implemented by many manufacturers in the United States and other developed countries.